 The table below shows car insurance rates by age as a chart, and shows the the average annual rates for male and female drivers across a range of ages:

 |Age||Average annual full coverage rate for males||Average annual full coverage rate for females|

 *16 and 17-year-old rates reflect the added cost to their parents’ full coverage car insurance policy.
 Additionally, 25-year-old rates are based on the driver as a renter, while rates for ages 30+ reflect drivers as homeowners.

 How age affects your car insurance rates

-- Adults.
-The cost of auto insurance coverage often begins to drop by the time a driver reaches their early 20s.
-By 25, drivers may notice a pretty significant reduction in their premiums.
-Throughout adulthood — provided they have a history of safe driving and few insurance claims — premiums generally continue to drop as drivers gain more experience.
+- Adults: The cost of auto insurance coverage generally begins to drop by the time a driver reaches their early 20s.
+By 25, drivers might notice a pretty significant reduction in their premiums.
+Throughout adulthood — provided that drivers have a history of safe driving and no insurance claims — premiums generally continue to drop as drivers gain more experience.

-- Seniors.
-Unfortunately, the downward trend of insurance premiums does come to an end as drivers reach their 70s.
-Drivers over 70 have a higher crash rate than middle-aged drivers, so insurers compensate for this by increasing the premium that older drivers pay.
-However, while seniors may see their insurance premiums increase slightly, they likely will not go back to paying the high rates of teen drivers, assuming their driving record is clean.
+- Seniors: Unfortunately, the downward trend of insurance premiums typically comes to an end as drivers reach their 70s.
+Aging-related factors like vision or hearing loss and slowed response time might make seniors more likely to get into accidents.
+However, while seniors may see their insurance premiums increase, they likely will not go back to paying the high rates of teen drivers, assuming their driving record is clean.

 Most insurers understand that car insurance can be expensive for certain age groups and offer discounts to help reduce those premiums.
 Common discounts for young drivers include good student discounts and driver training discounts.
-Senior drivers can often get discounts for company loyalty or by having an affiliation with organizations such as AARP.
+Senior drivers may earn discounts for company loyalty or affiliation with organizations such as AARP.

 How gender affects your car insurance rates